Your-Voldemort/Todo-List/README.md

-This is Todo App built by ME usinf python HTML and CSS
+This is Todo App built by ME using python HTML and CSS